Francisco Valdivieso y Prada: Early life and career

 Valdivieso was born in Lima to Miguel de Valdivieso y Torrejón, a notable jurist and writer from Lima, and Isabel de Prada y Huidobro.
 He studied at the Real Convictorio de San Carlos.
 After opting for the degree of Doctor of Arts and Theology, he went on to practice as Professor of Arts at the University of San Marcos in 1791.
 He then graduated from San Carlos specializing in Canon law in 1796, where he served as vice-rector and regent for the studies of Philosophy and Theology in 1797.
 He was received as a lawyer before the Real Audiencia of Lima on October 3, 1797.
 During his lifetime, he obtained a high reputation for his high knowledge and judgment.

 He traveled to Spain in 1807 and returned to Peru in 1811, resuming his functions in the government.
 He traveled again to Spain in 1813 when one of the two deputies for Lima was elected to the Cortes of Spain, with the other being the Marquis of Torre Tagle.
 After a discreet performance, he was appointed judge of the Real Audiencia of Santiago in 1815.
 He embarked in Cádiz in April 1817 and arrived in Callao in September of that year, but could not continue his journey to Chile because of an illness.

 With the arrival of the Liberating Expedition commanded by José de San Martín, many upper-class citizens of Lima joined the pro-independence cause.
 Valdivieso signed the act of Declaration of Independence that the people of Lima approved in a cabildo abierto on July 15, 1821.
-By disposition of the protective government of San Martín, he became a member of the High Chamber of Justice, as well as a member of the Junta of Secuestros, whose purpose was to dispose of the property of the royalists who had emigrated from the city.
-Shortly after, he was exclusively in charge of carrying out this task, when he was instituted as the exclusive judge of kidnappings.
+By order of the protective government of San Martín, he was appointed to the High Chamber of Justice and also became a member of the Junta de Secuestros, responsible for managing the property of royalists who had fled the city.
+Soon after, he was given sole responsibility for this task and was appointed as the exclusive judge of kidnappings.
 On January 10, 1822 he was incorporated into the Patriotic Society, in whose bosom he acted as censor, along with Francisco Xavier de Luna Pizarro.